-Give truckers the space they need to operate safely.
-Tractor-trailers need room to make right-hand turns.
-If a truck has its right turn signal on but is veering to the left, the driver is creating the angle to successfully navigate the turn, not inviting the car behind it to squeeze by on the right.
+Be mindful of trucks and trailers when driving in winding conditions and always give truckers the space they need to operate safely.
+Tractor-trailers require room to make right-hand turns, and if a truck has its right turn signal on but is veering to the left, the driver is creating the angle to successfully navigate the turn—not inviting the car behind it to squeeze by on the right.

 A truck’s blind spots are larger than you might realize due to the length and height of the truck, and the lack of a center rearview mirror.
 Don’t follow too closely, and don’t meander alongside one.
 If you are passing, do it quickly.